Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 This material gives oyster larvae (called spat) a place to settle and grow, helping to rebuild reefs naturally.

 ## Why It Matters
 Oyster reefs are vital to the health, economy, and culture of the Florida Panhandle.
-By restoring these reefs, the project:
+By restoring these reefs, this project:

 • Supports the recovery of oyster populations <br />
 • Improves water quality through natural filtration <br />